Remsberg scores on 1st play of OT, Air Force beats Colorado

 LONG PLAY

 Hammond’s 81-yard TD strike to Ben Waters in the second quarter ties the fourth-longest in school history.
-It was also the eighth-longest surrendered by Colorado.
+It was also the eighth-longest pass play surrendered by Colorado.

 UP NEXT

 Air Force: Start Mountain West play by traveling to Boise State on Friday.
-The Broncos lead the series 4-3.

 Colorado: At Arizona State on Saturday to open Pac-12 play.
-Shenault led the way to a win over the Sun Devils last season with four TDs.

 More AP college football: https://apnews.com/Collegefootball and https://twitter.com/AP_Top25